duartegroup/autodE/doc/install.rst

 ------------------

-**autodE** will find any electronic structure theory packages with implemented wrappers (ORCA, NWChem, Gaussian09, XTB and MOPAC) that are available from your `PATH <https://en.wikipedia.org/wiki/PATH_(variable)>`_ environment variable.
+**autodE** will find any electronic structure theory packages with implemented wrappers (ORCA, NWChem, Gaussian, XTB and MOPAC) that are available from your `PATH <https://en.wikipedia.org/wiki/PATH_(variable)>`_ environment variable.
 To check the expected high and low level methods are available: